 The European Accessibility Act

 The European Accessibility Act (EAA) will be fully implemented on July 28, 2025.
-Since its adoption in 2015, many organizations have worked hard to understand the rules and apply changes to physical and digital environments to comply.
+Since its adoption in 2015, many organizations have worked hard to understand the rules and apply changes to physical and digital environments to comply1.

 The EAA means reevaluating and often redesigning digital products and services for businesses.
 For users, it promises a future where digital accessibility is not an afterthought but a fundamental aspect of all digital experiences.